Syllabus for IST 597f:

 15%

-Discuss a book or section of Gray in class.
+Discuss a book, book section, or journal article in class.

 Varies